City-of-Helsinki/text-anonymizer/README.md

-# presidio-text-anonymizer
+# Text-anonymizer

 This is an anonymization tool for Finnish text.
-The tool enables automatic detection of personal identifiers such as names, phone numbers and social security numbers in finnish context.
-Tool masks detected entities with descriptive labels, eg. "050-12341234" will be replaced with \<PUHELIN\>.
+The tool enables automatic detection of personal identifiers such as names, phone numbers and social security numbers in Finnish context.
+Tool masks detected entities with descriptive labels, eg. "050-1231234" will be replaced with \<PUHELIN\>.

 This tool can be used via command line interface, rest api and web application.
 It can handle plain text and csv formats.